linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 Governments can avoid unwanted shocks to the supply of money and adjust the money supply to manage macroeconomic fluctuations
 # Money Market (Chapter 2.1)

-Very [[Breaking the Buck|short-term debt securities]] Highly liquid and easily bought and sold US government uses Treasury bills toborrow Payout1o0 dollars at a specified date in thefuture Sell at auction at a priceless than 100 ● Issued with 4 weeks, 3 months, 6 months, and 12 months to maturity
+Very [short-term debt securities](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%206-%20Bank%20Runs/Breaking%20the%20Buck.md) Highly liquid and easily bought and sold US government uses Treasury bills toborrow Payout1o0 dollars at a specified date in thefuture Sell at auction at a priceless than 100 ● Issued with 4 weeks, 3 months, 6 months, and 12 months to maturity

 If issued by a company, this is called “commercial paper"
 # Federal Funds Rate

 Just as you have deposits at a bank, many banks in the US have deposits at the Federal Reserve bank ("Fed")

-Banks need to maintain a minimum balance with [[Monetary Policy with Abundantreserves|the Fed]], that increases with their amount of customer deposits
+Banks need to maintain a minimum balance with [the Fed](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Front%20Matter/Monetary%20Policy%20with%20Abundantreserves.md), that increases with their amount of customer deposits

 The rate at which banks lend to each other over night is the "Federal Fundsrate"

-The Federal Reserve conducts [[The Economist Regime Change|monetary policy]] by changing [[Monetary Policy with Abundantreserves|the Fed]] Fundsrate
+The Federal Reserve conducts [monetary policy](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Articles/The%20Economist%20Regime%20Change.md) by changing [the Fed](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Front%20Matter/Monetary%20Policy%20with%20Abundantreserves.md) Fundsrate

-Until 2008,theFederal Reserve used“OpenMarket Operations", effectively buying and selling [[Fed Fund Futures|Fed Funds]] to drive the rate towards the desired target Now, the Federal Reserve pays interest on [[Fed Fund Futures|Fed Funds]]
+Until 2008,theFederal Reserve used“OpenMarket Operations", effectively buying and selling [Fed Funds](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2012/Fed%20Fund%20Futures.md) to drive the rate towards the desired target Now, the Federal Reserve pays interest on [Fed Funds](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2012/Fed%20Fund%20Futures.md)
 # Bonds

 Federal government also uses Treasury notes and bonds to borrow. ● Notes and bonds are just like T-bills, but they have longer maturities.
 They also pay interest.
 Noteshave maturities between2 and 10 years.Bondshave maturities up to 30 years.
 US Treasury bonds typically pay a fixed coupon twice a year.
 Corporations also issuebonds,that get traded in secondary markets.
-Banks borrow from each other at the London [[Short-Term Rates and the Transition from LIBOR|Interbank Borrowing]] Rate(LIBOR)rate.
+Banks borrow from each other at the London [Interbank Borrowing](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2012/Short-Term%20Rates%20and%20the%20Transition%20from%20LIBOR.md) Rate(LIBOR)rate.
 # Euro dollars

 Euro dollars aredollar-denominated deposits at foreign banks or foreign branches of American banks.